underrun/pybsddb/docs/introduction.rst

   in the database, but can be used for any syncronization task across all threads and processes that have the DBEnv open.

+- **DBSequence:** Sequences provide an arbitrary number of persistent objects that return an increasing or decreasing sequence of integers.
+  Opening a sequence handle associates it with a record in a database.

 Exceptions Provided
 -------------------